Asmeret Asefaw Berhe

-Asmeret Asefaw Berhe is a soil biogeochemist and political ecologist who served as Director of the Office of Science at the US Department of Energy from 2022 to 2024.
-She is a Professor of Soil Biogeochemistry and the Ted and Jan Falasco Chair in Earth Sciences and Geology in the Department of Life and Environmental Sciences; University of California, Merced.
-Her research group works to understand how soil helps regulate the Earth's climate.
+Asmeret Asefaw Berhe is a nationally recognized American soil scientist and political ecologist.
+A professor of soil biogeochemistry at the University of California, Merced since 2009, she is the Ted and Jan Falasco Chair in Earth Sciences and Geology in the Department of Life and Environmental Sciences.
+Her research works to understand how soil helps regulate the Earth's climate.

+Berhe became the director of UC Merced's Sierra Nevada Research Institute in July 2025.
+She served as Director of the Office of Science at the US Department of Energy from 2022 to 2024.

 Education and early career

 Berhe was born and raised in Asmara.
-She received her Bachelors of Science in Soil and Water Conservation at the University of Asmara, where she was one of three women in a 55-person class in the soil science department.
-She later attended Michigan State University for her master's degree in Political Ecology with an emphasis on the effects of land degradation, working to understand how landmines cause land degradation.
+She earned her Bachelors of Science in Soil and Water Conservation at the University of Asmara, where she was one of three women in a 55-person class in the soil science department.
+She later attended Michigan State University for her master's degree in Political Ecology, with an emphasis on the effects of land degradation, working to understand how landmines cause land degradation.

 She then performed her doctoral work at University of California, Berkeley, where she received her Ph.D. in Biogeochemistry in ecologist John Harte's laboratory, where she was also co-advised by Margaret Torn (Lawrence Berkeley National Laboratory) and Jennifer Harden (US Geological Survey, Menlo Park).
 Berhe's graduate work sought to understand how erosion affected the exchange of carbon between the land and the air.
 She found that erosion can actually cause soil to store more carbon.
 She continued her postdoctoral research at UC Berkeley with the support of the President's Postdoctoral Fellowship Program under the mentorship of Johan Six and Jillian Banfield, and then moved to University of California, Davis to continue her postdoctoral work.